Guy Môquet

-Guy Prosper Eustache Môquet ([ɡi pʁɔspɛʁ østaʃ mokɛ], 26 April 1924 – 22 October 1941) was a young French Communist militant.
+Guy Prosper Eustache Môquet ([ɡi pʁɔspɛʁ østaʃ mokɛ], 26 April 1924 – 22 October 1941) was a young French Communist activist.
 During the German occupation of France in World War II, he was taken hostage by the Nazis and executed by firing squad in Châteaubriant in retaliation for attacks on Germans by the French Resistance; Môquet went down in history as one of its symbols.
 The farewell letter he wrote to his family at age 17 is now a mandatory reading in all French high schools.

 Biography

 Guy Prosper Eustache Môquet was born on 26 April 1924 in the 18th arrondissement of Paris.
 He studied at the Lycée Carnot and joined the Communist Youth Movement.
 After the occupation of Paris by the Germans and the installation of the Vichy government, he was denounced on 13 October 1940 and arrested at the Gare de l'Est metro station by three police officers of the French Anti-Communist Special Brigade.
 He had with him a poem about three of his arrested comrades, handwritten by him:

-Imprisoned in Fresnes Prison, then in Clairvaux, he was later transferred to the camp at Châteaubriant, where other Communist militants were detained.
+Imprisoned in Fresnes Prison, then in Clairvaux, he was later transferred to the camp at Châteaubriant, where other Communists were detained.

 On 20 October 1941, the commanding officer of the German occupation forces in Loire-Atlantique, Karl Hotz, was assassinated by three communist resisters.
 Pierre Pucheu, Interior Minister of the government of Marshal Philippe Pétain, chose Communist prisoners to be given as hostages "in order to avoid letting 50 good French people get shot."
 His selection comprised 18 imprisoned in Nantes, 27 at Châteaubriant, and 5 from Nantes who were imprisoned in Paris.

 Two days later, the 27 prisoners at Châteaubriant were shot in three groups.
 They refused blindfolds, and died crying out "Vive la France" ("Long live France").
 Guy Môquet, the youngest, was executed at 4 pm.

 Before being shot, Môquet had written a letter to his parents.
 This letter has become famous (see section "Legacy" below), especially when it is put in relation with his political activism.

 His younger brother, Serge – 12 years old at the time – was traumatised by Guy's death and survived him only by a few days.